 When your financial account is garnished, you will receive a notice in the mail detailing the amount.
 This notice also provides a date or deadline for appealing the garnishment.
 You must file your appeal with the court that granted the garnishment, as well as mail a copy of the appeal to the plaintiff.
 You may appeal based on a claim that the charge of non-payment of child support is not valid.

 Certain funds in an account, whether singly or jointly held, are exempt from a garnishment of any type, including delinquent child support.
-Exempt funds include state assistance for needy families, Supplemental Security Income, veterans benefits, unemployment payments, U.S. government pension payments, student loan funds and other public assistance funds.
+These exempt funds include state assistance for needy families, Supplemental Security Income, veterans benefits, unemployment payments, U.S. government pension payments, student loan funds and other public assistance funds.
 Also, if funds in the account come from child support paid to the nonliable account holder, those funds are exempt from garnishment.
-You must prove that the funds are exempt.
+However, you must prove that the funds are exempt.

 When the state pursues a garnishment against a financial account, it requests from the bank the names and Social Security numbers of the account holders.
 Even if the state finds that the account is jointly held and the child support is owed by only one of the account holders, the state cannot sort out what funds in the account belong to the delinquent and which belong to the nonliable party.
-The state assumes that all funds in the joint account belong to the person who owes child support.
-The state sends the notice of garnishment to the delinquent account holder and not the nonliable party, meaning the other party must learn of the garnishment through the delinquent account holder.
+This can pose a problem because the state assumes that all funds in the joint account belong to the person who owes child support.
+The state sends the notice of garnishment to the delinquent account holder and not the nonliable party, meaning the other party must learn of the garnishment through the delinquent account holder, and may not become aware of the garnishment until it's too late.